BrodayWalker/ClientServerGame/README.md

 | [Ladelle Augustine](https://github.com/Ladelle) | ladelle2016@gmail.com | Ladelle |

 Comments are made throughout the code showing who contributed what.

+## The Game and Guessing Strategies

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;ClientServerGame is a number guessing game between a server and multiple clients.
+The server holds a secret, random integer value that the clients must guess.
+A client connects to the server, sends its guess, receives a response from the server, and adjusts its guess accordingly.
+The server responds with a -1 for guesses that are too low, a 1 for guesses that are too high, and a 0 for guesses that are correct. <br>
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The program was written for and tested on Ubuntu 18.04, but it will run on Windows, thanks to Python's socket and selector modules.
+These modules use the appropriate system calls for both operating systems.

+### Number Guessing Strategies

 ## Instructions
 Make sure Client.py and Server.py are executable: